 - But he still goes to work, he can’t be *that* ill – If you’re familiar with chronic illness, you might have heard of the spoon theory, if not, hear goes; people with chronic illness get 15 metaphorical spoons a day and every task you do costs spoons.
 So, getting up and dressed could be 3 spoons, eating breakfast is 1 spoon, going to work is 8 spoons etc (all the websites vary but you get the idea).
 Once you’ve used all your 15 spoons doing tasks, you have no more spoons for anything else until the next day.
 Essentially J uses all his spoons getting up, going to work and getting home, so has no more spoons at the end of the day for any other activities.

-- Isn’t that just a pretend illness?
+- Don’t doctors think Fibromyalgia doesn’t exist?
 He’s just being a typical lazy man – Yeah, that’s exactly what it is.
 He just doesn’t want to be able to follow a recipe or work on our house or be able to stay up for a whole day without having to go to bed because he feels so awful.

 - But surely you can’t be happy being with him?
-It must be awful for you – OMFG, can you just not?
+It must be awful for you – OMFG.
 What on earth would make you think this is okay to say out loud?
 If this phrase wants to fall out of your mouth in front of me, do kindly fuck off and when you get there, fuck off again.
 Our life together might not be exactly as we’d planned in the beginning, but yes, I’m happy.

 - I read about ME/fibromyalgia in a magazine.
 Has he tried taking herbal supplements/cod liver oil/having specific tests for deficiencies? – Yes, if it exists, he’s probably tried it and nothing has changed.
 I appreciate you’re trying to be helpful, but we’ve probably read the same info and have already been there.
 Plus if you’re not a qualified medical professional, do kindly stfu!